m-one-w/M1WEngine/README.md

 A detailed spec sheet of the mechanics can be found [here](./docs/specSheet.md)

 Alternatively, right click on the game.py file and click 'run python file in terminal'

+## Agile Guidelines
+The agile story point estimates are defined in the following [documentation](./docs/agileGuideLines.md)

 ## Further references
 This project was initially based on the following youtube tutorial: